johnston9/MS3-Shot-Caller/README.md

 6-14 - <strong>9 collections</strong> for each of the departments messages.

-There is an Entity Relationship between the users collection and the 9 seperate departments collections  is on "username" and "job_title".
+There is an Entity Relationship between the users collection and the 9 seperate departments collections on "username" and "job_title".
 A third relationship is between the concatenated result of the users collection "firstname" and "lastname" values and the department collection's "poster".
 These allow the automatic input of these user valies when a user sends a message.

-There is an Entity Relationship between depts and the 9 departments for depts dep_name and the actual name of the department collection.
+There is an Entity Relationship between depts and the 9 departments on depts dep_name and the actual name of the department collection.
 This allow for the depts dep_name to be passed to app.py when a department is clicked on in the user's base page.
 This sends dep_name as a variable to the get_dep function in app.py allowing it to be used in the find() method on Mongo and get the messages for the collection of that name.

 <strong>Note 1:</strong> In the ER Diagram the last relationship above points to the the dep_name in the example camera
-      collection as it was not technically posssible to have it point to the collection name.
+      collection as it was not technically posssible to have it point to the collection name, which is in fact the correct relationship.

 <strong>Note 2:</strong>: Only one, "camera", of the 9 department collections is used in the diagram but the same
       relationships exist for all of the 9 department collections.